Natasya Beteyob

 Natasya Beteyob, sometimes written as Natasha Beteyob (born 10 September 2000) is an Indonesian weightlifter.
 She won the gold medal in the women's 55 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.
-She won the bronze medal in the women's 55 kg event at the 2021 Southeast Asian Games held in Hanoi, Vietnam.
+She won the bronze medal in the women's 55 kg event at the 2021 SEA Games held in Hanoi, Vietnam.

 She won the bronze medal in the women's 59 kg event at the 2022 Asian Weightlifting Championships held in Manama, Bahrain.
 She competed in the women's 59 kg event at the 2022 World Weightlifting Championships held in Bogotá, Colombia.

+In 2023, she competed in the women's 59 kg event at the World Weightlifting Championships held in Riyadh, Saudi Arabia.